CodeIgniter-Chinese/codeigniter4-user-guide/source/models/model.rst

 **$useSoftDeletes**

-If true, then any delete* method calls will simply set a flag in the database, instead of actually deleting the row.
+If true, then any delete* method calls will set ``deleted_at`` in the database, instead of actually deleting the row.
 This can preserve data when it might be referenced elsewhere, or can maintain a "recycle bin" of objects that can be restored, or even simply preserve it as part of a security trail.
 If true, the find* methods will only return non-deleted rows, unless the withDeleted() method is called prior to calling the find* method.

-This requires an INT or TINYINT field to be present in the table for storing state.The default field name is  ``deleted`` however this name can be configured to any name of your choice by using $deletedField property.
+This requires either a DATETIME or INTEGER field in the database as per the model's
+$dateFormat setting.
+The default field name is ``deleted_at`` however this name can be configured to any name of your choice by using $deletedField property.

 **$allowedFields**